tranquilitybase-io/tb-gcp/tb-marketplace/tb-gcp-dep-guide.md

 ![Open Cloud shell](./img/launch.png)

 ### 4.Deploy solution
+#### Before...
 Now adjust the Deployment name and Zone to your preferences and fill in the fields Folder ID and Billing Account prior to click Deploy.

 ![Open Cloud shell](./img/deploy.png)

-### 5.Deploying
+#### During...
 The screen shows the progress of the deployment.
 This shouldn't take longer than a couple of minutes.

 ![Open Cloud shell](./img/deploying.png)

-### 6.Deployed
+#### After...
-Upon completion, the section next steps informs of how you can:
+Upon deployment completion, the section next steps informs of how you can:
 - open an SSH connection into the the Tranquility Base bootstrap server (called 'tbd6d79d-bootstrap-vm' in the example) that has just been deployed.
-The basic Landing Zone is being deployed from this server using Terraform code
+(The basic Landing Zone is being deployed from this server using Terraform code and it may take up to **15 mins** to finish.)

-- connect into the Eagle Console to choose some Landing Zone deployment options
+- connect into the Eagle Console to choose some deployment options and complete the Landing Zone deployment

 ![Open Cloud shell](./img/deployed.png)